xerxes333/wc_products/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin connects to the Diffbot API and retrieves a product from a user supplied URL
+This plugin connects to the Diffbot API and retrieves a product from a user supplied URL.
+It uses the WordPress Plugin Boilerplate as a template (http://wppb.io/).

 == Installation ==